-Among his theoretical contributions to design, branding and innovation are the cultural analysis framework for branding and design (Design Management Review, 2001), metaphors of brand management and touch-points for brands (Identico, 2005), the concurrence of design integration and economic development stages (Danish Design Center, 2005), the first definitions of experience design and consumers as co-creators (Danish Designers, 2007) and the analysis framework for transformations, territories, frames and uses in the Digital (The Design Journal, 2017).
+Among his theoretical contributions to design, innovation and business strategy are the cultural analysis framework for branding and design (Design Management Review, 2001), metaphors of brand management and touch-points for brands (Identico, 2005), the concurrence of design integration and economic development stages (Danish Design Center, 2005), the first definitions of experience design and consumers as co-creators (Danish Designers, 2007) and the analysis framework for transformations, territories, frames and uses in the Digital (The Design Journal, 2017).

-Mario delivered keynotes and speeches at the Rat für Formgebung (Germany), the Product Development and Management Association (UK), Innotown (Norway), the 8th European International Design Management Conference Trends/04 in Barcelona 2004, the 5th Marketing Conference of Management Centre Turkey in Istanbul 2004, the Era 05 World Design Congress (Helsinki, Gothenburg, Oslo and Copenhagen), the Tasmeem Doha design conference in Doha 2006, the International Council of Design Week in Doha 2009 and the European Academy of Design Conference at Sapienza University in Rome 2017.
-Mario held lectures and gave workshops in leading universities such as London Business School (UK), University for the Creative Arts (UK), Bogazici University (Turkey) and Tsinghua University (China).
+Mario delivered workshops at institutions such as the Rat für Formgebung (Germany) and the Product Development and Management Association (UK), and keynotes at congresses such as Innotown (Norway), the Era 05 World Design Congress, the International Council of Design Week and the European Academy of Design Conference.
+He lectured at leading international universities such as the University for the Creative Arts (UK), London Business School (UK), Tsinghua University (China) and Sapienza University (Rome).